adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 Only has an effect when turning inwards!

 It determines how much your steering input can overrule the car's own countersteer tendency.
-E.g. `0.4` would mean that even when you're fully turning inwards, 60% of the car's own countersteer force is still in effect.
+E.g. `0.4` would mean that even when you're fully turning inwards, 60% of the car's own countersteer force is still in effect, fighting against your input.

 A lower value here will allow the car to resist your input more, taking it more as a "suggestion".
 This can result in better overall grip and stability, since it reduces the chance of the tires being overworked.
 GTA V's steering logic acts similarly to using a low value here.

-A higher value will give you more direct control over the steering, but you might risk overworking the tires and reducing grip.
+A higher value will give you more direct control over the steering, but it might risk overworking the tires and reducing grip.
 This feels closer to not using any assists, although not nearly that bad.

 The effect is more noticeable in cars that easily lose front grip (like under braking).

 Since this setting controls how the car's own countersteer force is mixed with your input, the difference it makes depends on the [Response](#response) and [Max angle](#max-angle) settings.
-The stronger you make the countersteer force, the more difference you'll notice when it's mixed with your input.
+The stronger you make the car's countersteer force, the more difference you'll notice when it's mixed with your input.

-Starting with version 2.1 lowering this setting will internally increase the [Steering limit offset](#steering-limit-offset) setting slightly.
+Lowering this setting will internally increase the [Steering limit offset](#steering-limit-offset) setting slightly.
 This roughly compensates for the steering angle you lose when using low values here.

 When using the ***Key (smooth)*** input filter, this setting is reduced internally to 60% of its value.